AxelBerres/mlunit/README.md

 Bridging fixtures
 -----------------

+When using class-based test suites, you can define class data, and read and change it in the set_up fixture, your tests, and the tear_down fixture, thereby passing information around.

+When using function-based test suites, you can pass data between the set_up fixture, your tests, and the tear_down fixture by using input and output arguments. mlUnit will determine if test functions or test fixtures can receive an input argument, or if they provide an output argument, then use that to pass information.
+Only one argument is supported.
+If you need to pass complex information, contain them within the one argument.

+These signatures work.
+Each input/output argument may also be omitted.

+    % May receive the test name as input argument.
+    % May provide a variable as output argument to pass to its test function. function data = set_up(test_name)

+    % May receive set_up data as input argument.
+    % If the set_up fixture did not provide an output argument, data_in is empty.
+    % May provide/overwrite a variable as output argument to pass to tear_down. function data_out = test_my_test(data_in)

+    % May receive data from its test function as input argument.
+    % If the test function did not provide an output argument, then this is
+    % the output argument of the set_up fixture, or empty. function tear_down(data)

+Here's an example that prepares a file handle in the set_up fixture, reads from it in the test, closes it in the tear_down fixture.
+Although file and directory dependencies are generally discouraged in unit tests and should be avoided where possible, let this serve as example:

+    function my_precious_fid = set_up
+        % open file for reading
+        my_precious_fid = fopen('my/path/myfile.txt');

+    function test_access(my_precious_fid)
+        % read file
+        assert_equals('foobar', fread(my_precious_fid));

+    function tear_down(my_precious_fid)
+        % close file
+        fclose(my_precious_fid);

+In mlUnit 1.10 and earlier, function-based tests were not able to exchange data.
+Instead, tests needed to abuse mlunit_param to pass around information.
-You can use these parameters for your own purposes, too.
+You can still use mlunit_param for your own purposes, e.g. to bridge information between fixture calls, or for other purposes.
 Just be careful not to employ names known to mlUnit.
 Check the list of known parameters with:

     >> help mlunit_param

-That being said, you can use parameters for your own purposes, e.g. to bridge information between fixture calls.
-For example, if you calculate some path name in your set_up fixture, and want to access it in your tear_down fixture, store it as an mlUnit parameter.
-Although file and directory dependencies are generally discouraged in unit tests and should be avoided where possible, let this serve as example:

-    function set_up
-        % open file for reading
-        fid = fopen('my/path/myfile.txt');
-        % remember file id
-        mlunit_param('my_precious_fid', fid);

-    function tear_down
-        % recall file id and close it
-        fid = mlunit_param('my_precious_fid');
-        fclose(fid);